 For students enrolled in one of the tracks of the Clinical Program, evaluations of their clinical and professional skills also occur at the end of the Fall and Spring semesters, before the Division evaluation meetings (described above).
-The Clinical Committee (consisting of all the primary Clinical Faculty) meets at these times to discuss students' progress in their clinical courses and practica placements, to jointly assign grades for practica, and to determine when students are ready for internship.
+The Clinical Committee (consisting of all the primary Clinical Faculty) meets at these times to discuss students' progress in their clinical courses and practica placements, to assign grades for practica, and to determine when students are ready for internship.
 Feedback from the Clinical Committee is brought to the Division Meetings by the appropriate Clinical Track Advisor and is integrated into the "end of the semester" written evaluations that students receive.
-A brief review of students' clinical progress over the summer is also conducted, typically at the beginning of the fall semester; no written feedback is provided at this time unless there is an issue of concern.